JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 11.md

 DELETE removes the resource at the specified URI.

-HEAD This method is used to obtain information about a given resource without returning the record.

    - Why do we use HTTP methods in REST and how do they relate to resources?

  Because through the methods we indicate to the server the way in which it should treat a specific request, defining the action that will be carried out on a certain resource.